Charge your cups

 Now it’s time to think about how you’ll raise those life-saving funds.
 Here are some ideas to create a stir and make your party a sweet success:

-If you are holding your tea party as a virtual office event, ask your employer if they’ll offer matched funding.
+If you are holding a work-based tea party, you could ask your employer if they’ll offer to match your fundraising or make a contribution.
 They may match part or all of the money you and your colleagues raise.

 Looking the part